Welcome and thanks for visiting...

 He wondered if there was something the athletes could eat for breakfast to add energy and help on-field performance.

-Begin the night before, preparation is the key.
+Begin the night before.
+Preparation is the key.
 As in all aspects of sports, nutrition fails when planning fails.
 Avoid the early morning packing panic.
-Do it the night before, so you have time in the morning to have a solid breakfast.
-Set out uniforms, pack the bat bag, prep water, sports drinks, and snack, and set the alarm clock for ample a.m. time.
+Do it the night before so you have time in the morning to have a solid breakfast.
+Set out uniforms, pack the bat bag, prep water, sports drinks, and snacks, and set the alarm clock for ample a.m. time.
 It's also a great personal responsibility trainer.

 Fixating on what to eat on game day puts a player at a disadvantage over those who keep their body well hydrated and properly nourished in the days before.
 Yet, the food and fluids players consume before games, during competition, and afterward will affect performance and recovery.

 Be sure game-day morning that players eat before competing.
-Any foods are better than none.
+Any food is better than none.
 Players cannot start a game on an empty tank.
 There's plenty of science that shows eating a meal 2 to 4 hours before playing improves cognitive function, skills, and movement patterns.
-Fatigue will slow and fatigue-related injury will be lessened.
+Fatigue will slow down, and fatigue-related injuries will be lessened.
 In tournaments where multiple games in a day might be played, proper eating is especially important.

 Sleeping is fasting.
-At wake up, blood sugar level is low and the fast should be broken with a solid breakfast of carbohydrate-rich foods—whole-grain hot or cold cereals, bread, fruit, lean protein, and plenty of fluids.
+When you wake up, your blood sugar level is low, and the fast should be broken with a solid breakfast of carbohydrate-rich foods—whole-grain hot or cold cereals, bread, fruit, lean protein, and plenty of fluids.
 The time of the first pitch will determine the size of the breakfast.
 Large meals take longer to digest—3 to 4 hours.
 The closer breakfast is to game time, the smaller the meal should be, high in carbohydrates, low in protein, and low in fat and fiber with plenty of water.

 If the first pitch is 2 hours away go for half a turkey sandwich with fruit and water, or yogurt topped with fruit or cereal with milk.
 A granola bar with fruit or a nut butter sandwich with jelly and fruit are also an option.
 Do not neglect hydration.
 Fourteen to twenty ounces of water 2-4 hours before playing is recommended.